Your Guide to South Beach’s Lincoln Road

 Visit Lincoln Road every Sunday from 9 a.m. - 6:30 p.m. for the weekly Farmers Market to stock up on local treasures.
 Pick up fresh fruit, baked goods, and artisan honey, ceviche, and spices.
 Plan your visit to coincide with the Lincoln Road Antique Market, when antique collectors, enthusiasts, and sellers take over the Mall to showcase their vintage finds.
 The outdoor Antique Market takes place every second Sunday from October to May.

-Walk to Lincoln Road Mall in minutes when you book your South Beach stay with Sagamore Hotel.
+Walk to Lincoln Road Mall in minutes when you book your South Beach stay with The Sagamore Hotel South Beach.
 Choose from our best rates and special offers when you book direct with the Sagamore, an iconic Miami Beach destination known for its unique collection of contemporary art, spacious suites, and prime location only steps from the white sands of South Beach.